TedHusted/awake/awake.md/awake.md

 ###

+“Eight ball in the corner pocket”, calls Julie over the link as she queued up the shot.

+Crack!

+The ball rolls across the table and drops into the pocket as predicted.

+The Fusion Teen Center offers a number of vintage games of skill and chance.
+The games are all part of the current “Get Up and Move” campaign.

+Aside from the pocket billiard table, the center had several gravity-fed pinball machines.
+Julie’s favorite was called “Star Trek”.
+She assumed it was the name of an old stream from her jobumo’s day.

+On the far side of the room, a bookcase is stuffed with antique board games, like Battleship and Stratego.

+“You win.
+My turn to buy,” says Julie’s companion at the table.
+He lays down the stick and walks to a vending machine standing nearby.
+His pageboy haircut was getting shaggy, and some of the platinum streaks were showing their jet-black roots.

+The vending machines offers beverages and snacks at a tenth of their usual price.
+At first, the machines were free.
+Experience shows that charging even a small amount cuts waste by 90%.

+“Thanks, Roman,” says Julie, taking a soda can from his hand.

+“It’s nice to be away from school and be able to link again.”

+“Yes, I only just got the link, and I already don’t know how I lived without it.”

+“Another game, Julie?”

+“Let’s go back join the group.”

+The couple walk toward the front of the center.
+Near the enterance, there is a sectional couch surrounding a coffee table.
+Four of their friends are gathered around.

+“The conquering hero returns,” says Jesse over a group link chat.
+“Who won?”

+“Julie … again,” says Roman.

+The group expressed non-conformity by dressing alike.
+All six sported streaked hair, androgynous pageboy haircuts, eye-liner, and at least one pair of earrings.
+Julie and Roman were clearly fem and masc.
+It was difficult to tell for a couple of the others.
+Two wore pajamas, and the other four wore baggy sweat suits.
+Two kids in the group wore dark glasses and looked older than the others.

+“Are those new iLids, Jesse?” asked Julie.

+Jesse nods.
+“Unboxed this morning.”

+“Have you tried the POV swap feature?”

+The other kid wearing glasses responds.
+“We tried it while you were playing pool.”

+“Yeah, it’s goat.
+You should see for yourselves.”
+Jesse handed her the glasses.

+The other kid says, “Here, Roman, try it with Julie.”

+“Thanks, Taylor.”

+The couple don the glasses, and Jesse says “Here goes,” giving Taylor a nod.

+The scene blurs for Julie.
+Then she is looking at herself through Roman’s eyes.
+Or iLids.

+“Weird,” says Julie out loud, reaching out her hand.

+As she extends her hand, through the glasses, she sees her own hand coming towards her.

+“Wow!” says Roman.
+“Have you tried them when you are … together?”

+“Not yet,” says Jesse.
+“We have a sleep over on Friday,” says Taylor.

+Julie and Roman return the glasses.
+Julie starts to reach for her drink and then pauses.

+“My mom just pinged,” says Julie.
+“Gotta bounce.”

+Roman stands up and walks with Julie towards the door.
+At the threshold, the couple turn and embrace.
+Julie’s heart flutters as their lips touch.
+Over the link, Roman whispers “You’re so dishy.”

+###

 After the investor call, Ravi takes a deep breath, and says: “That could have gone better.”

 He was gathered with Emma, Adrian, and Walter Rogers, the CFO,  in the Pulse conference room.